Grouloo/shulk/documentation/src/pages/articles/examples.md

+---
+layout: ../../components/Segment.astro
+---

 # Examples

 Why is Shulk great to make TypeScript programming better?
-Let's see!
+Let's see with some examples!